babylonlabs-io/wallet-connector/README.md

 The Babylon Wallet Connector repository provides the wallet connection component used in the Babylon Staking Dashboard.
-This component enables the connection of both Bitcoin and Babylon chain wallets.
+This component enables the connection of both Bitcoin and Babylon Genesis chain wallets.

 ## 🔑 Key Features